gbmhunter/blog/content/electronics/components/ferrite-beads/_index.md

  The following graph shows the typical impedance of a ferrite bead across a range of frequencies.

-.Graph showing the impedance-frequency characteristics of a range of ferrite beads. image::impedance-frequency-characteristics-graph-of-ferrite-beads.png[width=644px]
+{{% img src="impedance-frequency-characteristics-graph-of-ferrite-beads.png" width="644" caption="Graph showing the impedance-frequency characteristics of a range of ferrite beads." %}}

 This high impedance at high frequency property of ferrite beads reduces noise via two mechanisms:

-.
-Absorbs this high frequency noise and dissipate it as heat.
+1. Absorbs this high frequency noise and dissipate it as heat.
-.
-Present a high impedance path for high frequency noise, forcing it to travel through other components.
+1. Present a high impedance path for high frequency noise, forcing it to travel through other components.
 This is commonly achieved by making a pi-filter from a ferrite bead and two capacitors.

 The most basic ferrite bead is a piece of wire with encased in ferrite material, it is this ferrite material which is lossy at high frequencies.

-.A USB cable with the in-cable ferrite bead highlighted. image::usb-cable-with-ferrite-beads-annotated.png[width=450px]
+{{% img src="usb-cable-with-ferrite-beads-annotated.png" width="450" caption="A USB cable with the in-cable ferrite bead highlighted." %}}

 Ferrite beads are good at filtering out high frequency differential mode noise.
-For filtering out common-mode noise, see the link:/electronics/components/common-mode-chokes[Common-mode Choke page].
+For filtering out common-mode noise, see the [Common-mode Choke page](/electronics/components/common-mode-chokes).

 ## Schematic Symbol

 The IEEE 315 standard dictates that a ferrite bead should have the following schematic symbol:

-.The IEEE 315 schematic symbol for a ferrite bead. image::ferrite-bead-schematic-symbol-ieee-315-slanted-rectangle.png[width=223px]
+{{% img src="ferrite-bead-schematic-symbol-ieee-315-slanted-rectangle.png" width="223" caption="The IEEE 315 schematic symbol for a ferrite bead." %}}

 You might also see a ferrite bead symbol like this:

-.The 'triple-line' type of schematic symbol for a ferrite bead. image::ferrite-bead-schematic-symbol-triple-line.png[width=324px]
+{{% img src="ferrite-bead-schematic-symbol-triple-line.png" width="324" caption="The 'triple-line' type of schematic symbol for a ferrite bead." %}}

 Unfortunately, you may even see them used with an inductor symbol (and with an L for it's designator)!

-.Some schematics will use the inductor symbol for a ferrite bead. image::inductor-schematic-symbol-curly-with-bar.png[width=361px]
+{{% img src="inductor-schematic-symbol-curly-with-bar.png" width="361" caption="Some schematics will use the inductor symbol for a ferrite bead." %}}

 However, although technically correct (a ferrite bead is an inductor, and does have a core, so the bar on top of the coil is correct also), I find this very confusing.
 You never use a ferrite bead for it's inductive properties (it's designed to be lossy at high frequencies, while most standard inductors are designed to be as loss-less as possible and return the energy to the circuit).